hardin47/website/Math154/Notes/05-permutation.md

 3. Create a null sampling distribution of the test statistic (under $H_0$)
 4. Find the observed test statistic on the null sampling distribution and compute the p-value (observed data or more extreme).
 The p-value can be one or two-sided.

-#### Assumptions {-}
+#### Technical Conditions {-}
 Permutation tests fall into a broad class of tests called "non-parametric" tests.
 The label indicates that there are no distributional assumptions made on the data (i.e., no assumption that the data come from a normal or binomial distribution).
-However, a test which is ``non-parametric" does not meant that there are no assumptions on the data, simply that there are no *distributional or parametric* assumptions on the data.  \textcolor{red}{The parameters are at the heart of almost all parametric tests.}
+However, a test which is ``non-parametric" does not meant that there are no assumptions on the data, simply that there are no *distributional or parametric* assumptions on the data.  **The parameters are at the heart of almost all parametric tests.**

 For permutation tests, we are not basing the test on population parameters, so we don't need to make any assumptions about them (i.e., that they are the mean of a particular distribution).

 * **Permutation** The different treatments have the same effect.
 [Note: exchangeability, same population, etc.]  *If the null hypothesis is true, the labels assigning groups are interchangeable.*
-    * Note that it is our choice of *statistic} which makes the test more sensitive to some kinds of difference (e.g., difference in mean) than other kinds (e.g., difference in variance).
+    * Note that it is our choice of *statistic* which makes the test more sensitive to some kinds of difference (e.g., difference in mean) than other kinds (e.g., difference in variance).
 * **Parametric** The different populations have the same mean.

+**IMPORTANT KEY IDEA**  the point of technical conditions for parametric or permutation tests is to create a sampling distribution that accurately reflects the null sampling distribution for the statistic of interest (the statistic which captures the relevant research question information).

 ## 10/3/19 Agenda {#Oct3}